fisher-bien-1718/python-turtle-Paddy-Bergin-1718/1-turtle_basics/README.md

 | `t.left(x)`     | turn left x degrees |

 ## Goals
-1. Finish drawing the cube
+1. Finish drawing the square
 2. Draw a triangle with a right angle
 3. Draw a hexagon with 60 degree angles